SL18: Specifications

 The tram is also entirely (100%) low-floor making it accessible to wheelchair users.
-The interior is fitted with a passenger information system to display the next tram stop, instead of the dot-matrix displays used on the former stock.
+This means that there are no stairs anywhere on the tram.
+The interior is infitted with a passenger information system to display the next tram stop, instead of the dot-matrix displays used on the former stock.
 There are also rectangular displays to show advertisements and the current location of the tram.
 The SL18 is bi-directional, so there is no need to use a balloon loop to turn around.
 Therefore, there are two driver cabs, one at each end of the tram.
 They are also infitted with USB-charging slots.
 There are multiple ticket validators aboard the tram.
-There are six doors on one side, so there are there are twelve in total.
-They also make a beeping noise whenever they open and close.
+There are twelve doors with six on each side.
+The doors create a beeping noise whenever they open and close.
 Unfortunately, this has led to complaints from people stating that the noise level is too high.

 There are 56 seats in total, arranged in a transverse seating pattern.
-This is however less than the previous SL95 trams, which had 88 seats.
+This is less than the previous SL95 trams, which had 88 seats.
 According to Jan Rustad, communications adviser of Sporveien, the reason for the reduced seating capacity is to make it more accessible for stroller and wheelchair users.
-There are no stairs anywhere on the tram.

-Sporveien has also developed a cloud-based platform than runs in Amazon Web Services (AWS), which communicates with the SL18 trams over 4G/5G.
+Sporveien has also developed a cloud-based platform that runs on Amazon Web Services, which communicates with the SL18 trams over 4G/5G.
+This platform is called LeadMind, and it is a cloud solution which monitors the condition of the technical segments of the tram.
 The technical department (who are stationed in the depots) have access to this system.
 The trams also have GPS that transmits its location to the digital platform two times per second.